Thora Thersner: Career

 Thersner's father died when she was ten years old.
-At the time of his death, he was working on a comprehensive volume of topographical illustrations of Swedish old and modern buildings.
+At the time of his death, he was working on a comprehensive volume of topographical illustrations of Swedish landscapes as well as old and modern Swedish buildings.
 He had only completed the volumes on Östergötland and Scania provinces.
+His work on Uppland and Södermanland had been begun before his death but was completed by others.
 After his death, Major (later Superintendent) Anckarsvärd assumed responsibility for the late Thersner's work on behalf of his estate.

-In 1843, he suggested that Thora should continue her father's work, despite her lack of experience drawing landscapes.
+In 1843, the Major suggested that Thora should continue her father's work, despite her lack of experience drawing landscapes.
 She found her first attempt at landscape drawing on paper more successful than anticipated, so she decided to undertake work on the volumes herself, under Anckarsvärd supervision.
 Apart from Södermanland and Uppland, which were worked on by others, she drew the remaining provinces.
 However in 1845, she became solely responsible for its completion, and after her mother's death, the volumes were her only source of income.
 Thersner travelled throughout Sweden to create illustrations based on her surroundings for the volumes and continued working on them for the remainder of her life.
-She also received a small government grant to work on the volumes.
+She received a small government grant to work on the volumes.
+She was also included in the Konstakademien exhibition in 1836, with a number of her illustrations.

 Death and legacy

-Thersner never married and spent her entire life living in Stockholm.
-She died there on 3 October 1867, at the age of 48.
+Thersner never married and spent her entire life living and working in Stockholm.
+She died there on 3 October 1867, aged 48.
 After her death, work ceased on Fordna och närvarande Sverige, with Thersner having completed 9 volumes with 364 illustrations.
+In connection with the notice of her death in the newspaper Stockholms Dagblad, it was established that her work to spread knowledge about Sweden had earned her the right to be remembered.
+Currently she is represented at the Värmland Museum among others.